Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 Security Onion VPC Traffic Mirroring Configuration
 ============
-NOTE: THE CLOUD AMI IS STILL IN TESTIN!
+NOTE: THE CLOUD AMI IS STILL IN TESTING!
 IF IT BREAKS YOU CAN KEEP ALL THE PIECES.

 This section covers configuring a Security Onion 16.04 cloud image hosted in Amazon Web Services (AWS) to receive mirrored/spanned traffic from other instances hosted within an Amazon Virtual Private Cloud (VPC).